-The unique three-wheel design takes the weight and pressure off the user while providing better maneuverability
+- Unique three-wheel design takes the weight and pressure off the user while providing better maneuverability

-You must stay on a flat surface while moving your trailer with this dolly.
-It could also tip forward if the trailer has weight in it.
+- You must stay on a flat surface while moving your trailer with this dolly

-The dolly is easy to assemble and is maintenance-free.
-The long handle and cushioned grip make it comfortable to use
+- Long handle and cushioned grip make it comfortable to use

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 Benefits of Trailer Dollies

 - Protect your back.
 No matter what your age, moving heavy equipment can wreak havoc on your back and joints.
 If you use a dolly with a long handle, it will provide the leverage you require to move a trailer easily and efficiently, without causing injury.

 - Easily maneuver a trailer.
 It can be challenging to place a trailer exactly where you want it to go, particularly if space is tight.
 A high-quality trailer dolly makes it easier for you to maneuver and properly position a trailer.

 - Affordable.
 Dollies have simple designs, so they don't cost too much to manufacture.
 That means you can buy a well-built and reliable product without spending a lot of money.
 They also last for many years.